Skip to main content

 How It Works

 When users attempt to access Iru Endpoint, they’re redirected to Google Workspace for authentication.
-After successful authentication, Google Workspace sends a SAML assertion back to Iru Endpoint, which validates the user’s identity and grants access to the platform.
+After successful authentication, Google Workspace sends a SAML assertion back to Iru Endpoint, which validates the user’s identity and grants access.
+SSO can be used for Iru Endpoint Web App sign-in and for Require Authentication with Automated Device Enrollment.

 Setting Up the SAML Connection